alienpsp/ATBS---Web-Scrap/README.md

 Automate The Boring Stuff (ATBS) - Web-Scrap is a new repo for me to learn and practice on GitHub familiarization and Python web scraping from ATBS by Al Swegart.

-This repo covers 3 python module example from ATBS - Requests, BeautifulSoup4, Selenium
+This repo covers 3 python module example from ATBS - Requests & BeautifulSoup4

 Requests